Bob Rall Mod

 Bob Rall “Pro-Fifty” TBC proc amp mod for the Panasonic WJMX50 video mixer

 Disclaimer: This documentation is untested and incomplete.
 It has been published for educational purposes only.
 If you break your stuff, it’s your own fault.
 Do not contact me with technical support questions for performing this modification.
 If you use this information for personal profit, you have to live with yourself and your bad karma.
-If you are Bob Rall, sorry dude — I tried to contact you repeatedly.
+ALSO, according to Bob, after the proc amp mods have been implemented, the entire mixer will need to be recalibrated.

 UPDATE: contrast mod successfully replicated.